sstur/react-rte/README.md

 Other limitations include missing features such as: text-alignment and text color.
 These are coming soon.

-Currently the UI (toolbar and link dialog, etc) is not very customizable.
-We plan to accept props for theming the UI as well as customizing which toolbar items are shown.

 React prior v15 will log the following superfluous warning:

 > A component is contentEditable and contains children managed by